rklumpp/password/README.md

   - 1 - Create Password - (POST - http://localhost:8080/password) pass
   String password as RequestBody

+### About the Solution ###
+The Password itself when built run the necessary validations rules to be acceptable

+If the Password is valid then, the attribute "valid" will be set as Boolean TRUE

+All rules are encapsulated on creational pattern

+Creational pattern used: Builder
 ### Credits ###

 Raul Klumpp <raulklumpp@gmail.com>